linode/docs/docs/guides/development/version-control/how-to-install-git-windows/index.md

 aliases: ['/development/version-control/how-to-install-git-windows/']
 ---

-1. Go to the Git website: https://git-scm.com/download/win
+1. Navigate to the Git website's [Download page](https://git-scm.com/download/win).

     ![Click to download version for Windows.](how-to-download-git-for-windows.png)

 2. Double click on a recent version of Git to download it.

-3. When you see a prompt to install, click on Yes:
+3. When you see an installation prompt, click on **Yes**:

     ![Click Yes to install Git on Windows.](installing-git-on-windows.png)

-4. Agree to GNU license terms:
+4. Agree to the GNU license terms:

     ![Click Next to accept GNU License.](installing-git-accept-gnu-license.png)

-5. Select the directory you want to install Git in or use the default location:
+5. Select the directory you want Git to be installed in or use the default location:

     ![Click Next for default or Browse to change.](win-05-select-folder.png)